It´s about District 11; Trendy area with excellent food – new and typical Paris

 In this exciting area of apartment blocks, families, street art, organic cafes, restaurants, grungy bars of Rue Oberkampf and tramps searching through bins, have all ingredients for urban cool.

 As you probably know, wine bars are a genuine French institution – as garlic and croissants, or Dior and champagne, with garlic hanging on the wall.
 Guests in 11th District are the new wine, 30-something, artists, students and locals.
-Here are all kisses and smiles, the new Paris – places without garlic hanging in the bars.
+Here are all kisses and smiles, the new and trendy Paris – places without garlic hanging in the bars.
 We had a closer look at some of the new wine bars.

 This place has two rooms; at the read there is a small cocktail bar, open in the evenings with DJ on weekend nights.
 The interior is a bit strange, black walls and dark pine fittings.
 The food is delicious; make sure you have a cosy table by the window.
 Address: 25 Rue Moret, +33 1 43385988, cafejosephine.fr